arkhitech/redmine_update_reminder/README.md

 ### Bot launch

-Before launching the bot, you must specify in the plugin settings page:

-* Telegram’s bot token (how to get it is described below)
+Specify the following things before launching the bot:

+* The Telegram bot token (create a new one as described above if you haven't done it already)
-* working time - notifications about non-urgent issues are sent during this time
+* Working Time - when and what notifications will be sent
-* specify what priorities should be considered as urgent ones
+* Specify what priorities should be considered as urgent ones
-* specify what statuses should be considered _in work_ and _feedback_
+* Specify what statuses should be considered _in work_ and _feedback_

-After that you need to launch a bot by command:
+Run the bot after that by typing:

 ```shell
 bundle exec rake intouch:telegram:bot PID_DIR='/pid/dir'
 ```

-Example of the script for `init.d` in the `tools` folder.
+The `tools` folder has the examples of the plugin config files and the `init.d` startup script.

-This process adds Telegram’s users in Redmine, as well as creates the Telegram groups in Redmine, in which the bot was added.
+This will add the Telegram users to Redmine and create the Telegram groups in which it was added in Redmine.

 ### Adding a Telegram account to the user

-Once the bot was launched and the user welcomed it by `/start` command, it is possible to select the corresponding Telegram account for the user on the user’s editing page.
+It is also possible to choose the corresponding account for users added with the `/start` command on the user details page.

 #### If the bot has been changed

 If you have changed the bot, then each user needs to greet it personally.

-That is, to find @YourTelegramBot through the search and to write to it `/start`.
+One has to connect to the new bot if it has been changed.
+To do that all the participating Users should find the new bot via search and type the `/start` command again.

 ### Adding a Telegram Group

-The groups will be added automatically in Redmine, if the boat will be added to them.
+The groups are added to Redmine, if the bot was added to them.

-The name of the group is saved right away when adding.
-If some time later you change the name of the group and want to update the name in Redmine, perform the command `/rename` in the group chat.
+The group name is saved on addition.
+Issue the `/rename` command in the group chat to change the group name in Redmine.

 ## Setting Templates